 A patent filed in Brazil by Sony Interactive Entertainment suggests that the upcoming PlayStation 5 will use cartridges in one way or another.

-It is the LetsGoDigital magazine that has provided this "leak" on the future of ps5 by finding the original patent (toh, I'll put it at your disposal too: you can download it here).
+It is the LetsGoDigital magazine that has provided this "leak" on the future of ps5 by finding the original patent (toh, I also put it at your disposal: you can download it here).

 The most accepted hypothesis is that Sony makes small, interchangeable solid state drives (SSDs).
 A bit like it was like for the "memory cards" of the first versions.
 Do you want to upgrade your memory capacity?
 Insert a new cartridge into your PS5.

-The second option is that there is a return in some form of cartridge games, even if it is difficult to think that Playstation will abandon the USB ports and the support of the external drive, or that it renounces the already announced (by Mark Cerny, the chief architect) Ultra HD 4K Blu-Ray disc.
+The second option is that there is a return in some form of cartridge games, even if it is difficult to think that Playstation will abandon the USB ports and the support of the external drive, or that it will give up the already announced (by Mark Cerny, the chief architect) Ultra HD 4K Blu-Ray disc.